dashingsoft/pyarmor/docs/advanced.rst

 The password is stolen, in order to avoid this, use decorator function to make sure the function `connect` is obfuscated by plugin.

-From v6.0.2, the :ref:`runtime package` :mod:`pytransform` provides internal
-decorator `assert_armored`, it can be used to check all the list functions are pyarmored in the script.
 Now let's edit `main.py`, insert inline plugin code

 .. code:: python